riccardoperra/ngx-reactive-loading/README.md

   ) {}

   add() {
-    // Using load helper
+    // Using load method
     this.loadingStore.load(() => this.http.post('/', {}), 'add').subscribe();
   }

   reload() {
-    // Using track helper
+    // Using track method
     this.http.get('/').pipe(this.loadingStore.track('reload')).subscribe();
   }
 }